Never Leave Pet Food Outdoors

 Bags of pet food are vulnerable to bears.
 A bear can drag pet food bags off of your property to consume it, or it may create a mess on your porch or in your shed while it searches for pet food.

 You can keep black bears out of your pet food by storing it in a screw-top container (see photo) or other bear-resistant storage.
 Visit the Interagency Grizzly Bear Committee’s website for a list of certified bear-resistant containers.

 Raising chickens in bear country

 As backyard chickens have become more popular, chickens and chicken feed have quickly become a major attractant for bears.
 Unsecured chicken coops lead to conflicts, resulting in property damage and bears having to be killed.

 Store your chicken feed in a bear-resistant container.
 There are some preferred bear-resistant containers that you can purchase or make on your own.
 For bear-resistant storage options, see Keep Bears Out and BearWise Basic #2 Secure food, garbage, & recycling.

 Protect Chickens with electric fencing

 If you choose to raise chickens in bear country, the best option is to install a bear-resistant electric fence for your chickens.
 Electric fencing is a cost effective and highly adaptable way to protect your chickens and minimize conflicts with a variety of wildlife species that might raid your coop.
-Click here for more information on electric fencing.
+Download our new bulletin: Electric Fence Fences Keep Bears Out.

 Feeding Livestock, Not Bears